nomorechokedboy/pizza/README.md

 This turborepo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps:

+### Dev container

+This monorepo use dev containers for development, you could choose between local environment and dev containers environment for developing the project.

+Just install dev containers and run it in the container

+_Note_: dev containers is pretty new with me so the setup is not at its best so you might have some trouble with dev containers.

 ### Apps and Packages

 - `admin-nuxt`: a [Nuxt.js](https://nuxt.com) app